 Improved one-shot over zero-shot performance is expected, but two-shot's slightly lower performance than one-shot is surprising, as more examples should clarify rule interactions; however, given small differences, stochastic variance is possible.
 Similar findings were reported by \citet{Ye2023ACC}, suggesting increased examples do not always help, possibly due to cognitive overload or excessive focus on example analysis instead of task solving.

-\paragraph{Visual Representation} Another factor that might influence our results is the textual 2D representation of the puzzles.
+\paragraph{Visual Representation.} Another factor that might influence our results is the textual 2D representation of the puzzles.
 Therefore, we provide screenshots of the puzzle, similar to \Cref{fig:example-puzzle}, and adjust the prompt accordingly.
 We compare visual results to zero-shot textual results, as the visual prompt lacks an example solution.
 Details on this configuration are available in \Cref{app:prompts_vision}.

-\Cref{fig:o4mini_configs_solve_rate} compares accuracy of o4-mini using default textual prompts versus visual prompts across difficulty levels.
+\Cref{fig:o4mini_configs_solve_rate} compares the accuracy of o4-mini using default textual prompts versus visual prompts across difficulty levels.
 The visual representation reduces overall performance from 12.6\% to 5.6\%.
 The gap between text and image prompts is larger at easier difficulty levels, but diminishes at higher difficulty levels.
 Additional analysis in \Cref{ap:vision-details} shows that a main cause for bad results on easy puzzles is invalid path constructions.

-These results suggest current textual representations are easier for multi-modal reasoning models to understand.
+These results suggest that current textual representations are easier for multi-modal reasoning models to understand.
 Likely, connecting textual descriptions to visual puzzle elements adds complexity compared to purely textual prompts.
-However, whether the current textual representation is also optimal remains uncertain.
+However, whether the current textual representation is also optimal requires more investigation.